Love Me Again (Land Down Under): Production

 The cast, including Angel Locsin and Piolo Pascual, trained for weeks in horseback riding at the Manila Polo Club under the guidance of couturiers Vic Barba and Mikee Cojuangco.
-The film was shot in Impasug-ong and Malaybalay, Bukidnon.
-It was also shot in Darwin, Northern Territory, Australia.
+The film was shot in Impasug-ong and Malaybalay, Bukidnon and also in Darwin, Northern Territory, Australia.

 The film was retitled from Land Down Under to Love Me Again.

 Reception

 Land Down Under has a total gross of ₱ 65.1 million, according to Box Office Mojo.